All Episodes

 You may as well vote for Hillary and be as happy as you can before you die.

-This study, by the way, was uh in Monday's archives of internal medicine, follows previous research that has linked health problems with being single.
+This study, by the way, was in Monday's Archives of Internal Medicine, follows previous research that has linked health problems with being single and having few close relationships.

 In the new study, researchers focused more on the quality of marriage and other important relationships.

-So what we add here is that okay, being married is in general good, but be careful about the kind of person you've married.
+So what we add here is that, okay, being married is in general good, but be careful about the kind of person you've married.

-Be care no, shouldn't it be be careful about the kind of person you intend to marry?
+No, shouldn't it be be careful about the kind of person you intend to marry?

 Because once you've married the person, how can you be careful about it?